-We can see from these results the number of observations matched and thus retained, as well as those that were pruned because they were not comparable.
-By comparing the imbalance results with the original imbalance table given in the previous section, we can see that a good match can produce a substantial reduction in imbalance, not only in the means, but also in the marginal and joint distributions of the data.
+We can see from these results the number of observations matched and thus retained, as well as those which were pruned because they were not comparable.
+By comparing the imbalance results to the original imbalance table given in the previous section, we can see that a good match can produce a substantial reduction in imbalance, not only in the means, but also in the marginal and joint distributions of the data.

-The cem command also generates weights (stored in cem_weights) for use in the evaluation of imbalance measures and estimates of the causal effect.
+The function cem also generates weights for use in the evaluation of imbalance measures and estimates of the causal effect (stored in cem_weights).